raijin-asr/My-first-react-native-app/README.md

     Day 2: Add Navigation, Stack and Tabs
     Day 3: Build a Screen with ImageViewer, Button
     Day 4: Implement button to pick selected image
+    Day 5: Create a modal to select an emoji and display over image